Shop

 Special skills: Leading through friendship

 Despite all of this, she settled in fantastically well.
-Her previous companions have since sadly passed away, but Jackie is a tough and very gentle monkey who has grown her social skills so much since her arrival.
+Her previous companions have since sadly passed away from old age, but Jackie is a tough and very gentle monkey who has grown her social skills so much since her arrival.
 She has many friends and is the much respected alpha female of one of our small capuchin groups - with her old life as a pet firmly behind her.

 Primates are intelligent and sociable animals and being kept as pets is a lonely, under-stimulating existence that can lead to abnormal behaviours.
 These behaviours may remain with the monkeys for the rest of their lives, but with enough environmental stimulation, social company, and lots of territory space with access to branches and trees, we can help these monkeys recover and offer them a stable, stimulating, and social life at the Sanctuary.